Truck dimensions vary, but they are typically 16' to 24' long, 10' high and 8' wide. Food carts and trailers are significantly smaller.

-When you're ready to book, the deposit needs to be remitted to Roaming Hunger in full to confirm your truck.
+When you're ready to book, payment needs to be remitted to Roaming Hunger to confirm your truck.
 Roaming Hunger then holds the money until after your event to guarantee you get fantastic day-of service.

 Pricing varies greatly depending on the truck, desired menu, number of guests, travel time, length of service, and service date.
 Use our handy budget calculator as a starting point to explore the cost of a food truck for your event.
 Keep in mind that all Roaming Hunger prices already include taxes, fees and gratuity!

 If you are looking for the cost to start a food truck, click here to go the marketplace.

 You'll notice that our budget calculator won't go below a certain price no matter how few guests you plan to serve.
 This number is an estimate of a food truck's absolute minimum required cost to serve any catered event in your area.
 If you have a small party, try adding dessert, drinks and snacks or a longer service time to get the most for your money.

 Trucks that have submitted for your event usually save the date as a courtesy.
 There are occasions when trucks will receive multiple opportunities on the same day and time, therefore we cannot hold or guarantee your booking.
 A trucks is considered booked when the deposit is paid and catering agreements are signed.
 We encourage you to make a decision quickly to secure your favorite truck(s).